 The third phase of the public relations plan is where you actually execute all the actions from your plan.
 These are the tactics presenting our strategy.
 What are tactics?
-Tactics mean the tools you realize your plan, like writing a press release, organizing a special event, sending a newsletter, posting on social media, and more.
+Tactics mean the tools you use to execute your plan, like writing a press release, organizing a special event, sending a newsletter, posting on social media, and more.
 Tactics are the doing part of public relations.

 Some of the most important factors to remember during the implementation phase are:

-- Accountabilities: In addition to defining when specific stages of the plan must be finished by, it’s also important to define who is responsible for executing them.
+- Accountabilities: In addition to defining when specific stages of the plan must be finished , it’s also important to define who is responsible for executing them.

 - Budget: Make it a point to clearly call out the money assigned to each part of the campaign.
-(Update it in real-time as elements resulted in under- or over-budget.)
+(Update it in real-time as elements came in under- or over-budget.)

 Although it can sometimes be disregarded, this final phase of the plan is one of the most important.
 Evaluation is a focus on results.
-It helps understand whether the communicative actions you performed as part of the campaign actually fulfilled their desired goals.
+It helps understand whether the communication actions you performed as part of the campaign actually fulfilled their desired goals.
 Did you reach the objectives?
-An estimation has improved the industry of public relations because this is how PR managers show value to clients.
+An evaluation improves public relations because this is how PR managers show value to clients.

-Nevertheless, simply looking at data and then proceeding from isn’t enough.
-To fully evaluate the success of a public relations plan, it’s important to analyze individual elements and understand what aspects of the plan were successful — and, just as importantly, which weren’t.
+Nevertheless, simply looking at data and then proceeding from that isn’t enough.
+To fully evaluate the success of a public relations plan, it’s important to analyze individual elements and understand what aspects of the plan were successful—and, just as importantly, which weren’t.
 Identifying your strengths and weaknesses will go a long way toward helping you choose ways to improve and adjust your plan, messages, and materials going forward.

 Most often, the outcome you find during the evaluation stage will become the start for the next plan you complete.
 Hence the cycle repeats, bringing your company closer to achieving goals next year.